MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

 - For Exchange on-premises, you must deploy the [RMS connector and configure your Exchange servers](../deploy-use/deploy-rms-connector.md).

-## To configure a label for Rights Management protection
+## To configure a label for protection settings

 1. If you haven't already done so, open a new browser window and [sign in to the Azure portal](configure-policy.md#signing-in-to-the-azure-portal).
 Then navigate to the **Azure Information Protection** blade.